How key states plan to secure their capitol buildings ahead of possible armed pro-Trump protests - Local News 8

 “The mobilized troops will serve in a State Active Duty status in support of the Capitol Police.
 To protect operational security, the Wisconsin National Guard will not discuss troop numbers, movements, timelines, equipment, tactics, or procedures.”

-In addition, first-floor windows at the Wisconsin state Capitol in Madison were boarded up on Monday ahead of potential protests.
+In addition, first-floor windows at the Capitol in Madison were boarded up on Monday ahead of potential protests.

 Pennsylvania says Capitol is closed to public